yongxinlyu/yongxinlyu.github.io/_posts/2025-01-21-Seaborn-cheatsheet.md

 ### Advanced Options

-For more complex layouts, you can use `facets` or `pair` plots to create subplots.
+For more complex layouts, you can use `facet` or `pair` plots to create subplots.

 **Faceting by Category**
 ```python